jaconi-io/morp/README.md

 ```
 You can also start MORP from your favorite IDE.

-For Google and Okta we need additional credentials that can be put into an `application-dev.properties` file:
+For Google and Okta as well as integration tests we need additional credentials that can be put into a (git-ignored)
+`secrets.properties` file in the project root directory:

 ```properties
 # Google
 morp.oauth2-client.registration.google.client-id=...